ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR/README.md

 Download the project to a folder on your hard drive, then extract the zip files located in the downloaded folder.

-It is advisable to install it in a fresh environment.
+It is advisable to install it in a new environment.
 The requirements.txt file contains the necessary modules and their versions.
-It is important to note that an older version of supervision (=0.25) must be installed, as the latest version (as of May 6, 2026) is incompatible with Roboflow trackers.
+It is important to note that an older version of supervision (==0.25) must be installed, as the latest version (as of May 6, 2026) is incompatible with Roboflow trackers.

 Test: